'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: ...Who should be taking it?

-DASS: ...Somewhere in the middle because there were - I mean, we had Aldous Huxley and Alan Watts and all these people - there was a community of us that were researching.
+RAM DASS: ...Somewhere in the middle because there were - I mean, we had Aldous Huxley and Alan Watts and all these people - there was a community of us that were researching.
 And in a way, we were saying, let's keep it reasonably quiet so we can research because it's very controversial, and it's going to upset the culture.
 At the same moment, we were opening the door at Harvard with students and so on.
 So we were partly responsible.
 Ken blew it apart in a way with the acid test because he made it a street scene.
 And that frightened the society so much it forced the laws - it forced legislation probably a couple of years before it would have happened, and maybe the research could have gotten more entrenched had there been a little more space.

 GROSS: So you still regret that that research wasn't given a chance.

-DASS: Yeah, I regret it even now.
+RAM DASS: Yeah, I regret it even now.
 I think it would be wonderful - not ours, not us.
 But, I mean, there are a lot of other people that could do research now.

 GROSS: Well, eventually you went to India, studied with a teacher who became your spiritual teacher.
 Can you tell us something about him and about the kind of spiritual path you took with him?

-DASS: Well, meeting him was - the power of that initially was that everything that I took LSD to touch in my being, I realized he was.
+RAM DASS: Well, meeting him was - the power of that initially was that everything that I took LSD to touch in my being, I realized he was.
 In fact, he actually took 900 micrograms of LSD and nothing happened to him because it's like if you're in Detroit, you don't have to take a bus to Detroit.
 I mean, he was that quality.
 He had integrated it.
 So it showed me the potential that a human being - he showed me what a human being could be in terms of freedom from a fixed model of himself and a quality of love that was - I experienced as unconditional because he was resting in a place in himself where he didn't want anything from me.
 He didn't want my money.
 He didn't want anything.
 He didn't want my love.
 He didn't want anything from me.
 He didn't even want me to change.
 He didn't want anything.
 And I had never been in the presence of somebody who didn't want something from me.
 I mean, that was a big thing for me.
 That opened my heart a great deal.
 And he died in 1973, and I would say he is the most real - I don't know how to say - entity in my consciousness still now, that once you have a friend like that who has that quality of compassion and has that quality of emptiness and that quality of the giggle, the cosmic giggle, you just carry that with you.
 And that's the way in which he continues to influence my life.

 GROSS: I want to ask you a question about your father.
 He died in the past year.
 You had been living with him when you weren't on the road and helping to take care of him.
 He - I don't know how he was when he died.
 But at one point in his life, he was a wealthy man.
 Was there an inheritance?
 And how did you decide to use it?

-DASS: My guru said to me early on, he said, your father has money?
+RAM DASS: My guru said to me early on, he said, your father has money?
 I said, yes.
 He said, he going to leave it to you?
 I said, well, he's going to leave me a portion of it.
 He said, you're not to accept your inheritance.
 I said, boy, that's interesting.
 I mean, to tell that to a Jewish boy is something, you know?
 I couldn't tell my father because he had raised it, you know, earned it for his kids.
 But - and he trusted me so much, he made me the executor and all of that.
 But what I've done is I divided what went to my brothers, and my nephews - and nieces and nephews and then the rest of it I've given away.

 GROSS: So you never told him that you weren't going to...